FreeRTOS/Lab-Project-FreeRTOS-MCUBoot/README.md

 ## Demo Description
 The demo consists of MCUBoot booting an application which first disables a bootloader watchdog timer, prints its version number, then confirms itself so it won’t be reverted if it's an update.
 The app proceeds to periodically print “hello world”.

 The demo also details the application signing and upgrade process, and provides a porting guide for implementing on other SoCs.
-Finally, use [`mcumgr`](https://github.com/apache/mynewt-mcumgr-cli) is demonstrated for retrieving image diagnostics, modifying/uploading images, and triggering other board functions from your host PC.
+Finally, use of [`mcumgr`](https://github.com/apache/mynewt-mcumgr-cli) is demonstrated for retrieving image diagnostics, modifying/uploading images, and triggering other board functions from your host PC.

 | Supported SoCs |